 - Permanent Partial Disability (PPD)

 Other Benefits Included with Workers’ Compensation

-Wage loss benefits are only one type of help provided under the state’s workers’ comp laws.
+Wage loss benefits are only one type of help provided under the state’s workers’ compensation laws.
 This insurance also covers treatment for your work-related injury or illness.
 Vocational rehabilitation may also be available.
 If you sustain permanent injuries, you could also qualify for additional benefits through Social Security Disability Insurance or another program.